 Excerpted Redline of Section 4.3 of Specification 13 Marked Against Version Shared 29 April 2025

-4.3 Registry Operator must comply with the Trademark Clearinghouse Requirements effective as of the Disqualification Date and commence a Sunrise Period within sixty (60) calendar days of the Disqualification Date and commence a Claims Period (as defined in the Trademark Clearinghouse Requirements) within ninety (90) calendar days of the first day following the end of the Sunrise Period for a period of at least ninety (90) calendar days.
+4.3 Registry Operator must comply with the Trademark Clearinghouse Requirements effective as of the Disqualification Date and commence a Sunrise Period within sixty (60) calendar days of the Disqualification Date and commence a Claims Period (as defined in the Trademark Clearinghouse Requirements) within ninety (90) calendar days of the first day following the end of the Sunrise Period for a period of at least ninety (90) calendar days; provided that if Registry Operator offers any Limited Registration Period (as defined in the Trademark Clearinghouse Requirements), Registry Operator must provide the Claims Services during the entire Limited Registration Period(s) in addition to the Claims Period.
 Registry Operator shall pay the RPM Access Fee and RPM Registration Fees, if any, commencing on the Disqualification Date but otherwise in accordance with Section 6.4.
 If, at the Disqualification Date, the Trademark Clearinghouse or any successor or alternative trademark validation authority appointed by ICANN is not in operation, Registry Operator must implement the Trademark Clearinghouse Requirements through an alternative mechanism developed by Registry Operator that is reasonably acceptable to ICANN.
 As of the Disqualification Date, Registry Operator may not Allocate or register any additional domain names to third parties prior to the Allocation or registration of all Sunrise Period registrations except as permitted by Section 2.2.4 of the Trademark Clearinghouse Requirements.
 In the event ICANN develops an alternative version of the Trademark Clearinghouse Requirements specifically for .Brand TLDs or former .Brand TLDs, Registry Operator agrees to comply with such alternative requirements if such requirements are similar to the Trademark Clearinghouse Requirements in effect as of the date hereof as modified by this Specification 13.